risingwavelabs/risingwave-console/docs/config.md

-# Configuring WaveKit
+# Configuring RisingWave Console

 ## Configuration File

-WaveKit is configured using a YAML file.
-This file includes several sections that define the settings for your WaveKit environment:
+RisingWave Console is configured using a YAML file.
+This file includes several sections that define the settings for your RisingWave Console environment:

 ```yaml
 init: string